 HUD concluded that this practice permits the seller or other party that financially benefits from the transaction to accomplish indirectly what could not be done directly.
 For example, when funds are advanced to the buyer by a downpayment assistance provider that is reimbursed by the seller, there is a quid pro quo between the homebuyer's purchase of the property and the seller's “contribution” to the downpayment assistance provider.
 This scheme facilitates the sale at terms potentially more favorable to the seller and, because funds are fungible, it is reasonable to conclude that the donor's funds are the equivalent of the seller's funds.
 Viewed in this way, it becomes apparent that a prohibited inducement to purchase is present in these transactions, and HUD has concluded that such payments amount to an impermissible gift provided by a person or entity that financially benefits from the transaction.
 In a transaction involving SFDPA, both the seller, who is the ultimate source of the payment, and the entity that funnels or advances the payment for the seller to the homebuyer (and receives reimbursement and a fee from the seller for its role in the transaction) have an interest in the sale of the property that makes their payments an impermissible source of the buyer's equity investment.

 HUD's conclusion is reinforced by a report of the Government Accountability Office (GAO), Report No. 06-24, Mortgage Financing: Additional Action Needed to Manage Risks of FHA-Insured Loans with Down Payment Assistance (November 2005) (hereinafter, November 2005 GAO Report).
 At the request of Congress, GAO examined the trends in the use of downpayment assistance with FHA-insured loans, its impact on purchase transactions and house prices, and how it influenced the performance of FHA-insured loans.
 GAO found that downpayment assistance from seller-funded entities alters the structure of the purchase transaction in important ways.
 First, it creates an indirect funding stream from property sellers to homebuyers that does not exist in other transactions, even those involving some other type of downpayment assistance.
 Second, property sellers who provided downpayment assistance through nonprofit organizations often raised the sales price of the homes involved in order to recover the required payments that went to the organizations.
-GAO's analyses of empirical data showed that FHA-insured homes bought with seller-funded downpayment assistance appraised at and sold for higher prices than comparable homes bought without such assistance, resulting in larger loans for the same collateral and higher effective loan-to-value (LTV) ratios.
+GAO's analyses of empirical data showed that FHA-insured homes bought with seller-funded downpayment assistance appraised at and sold for higher prices than comparable homes bought without Start Printed Page 33944such assistance, resulting in larger loans for the same collateral and higher effective loan-to-value (LTV) ratios.
 That is, homebuyers had less equity in the transaction than would otherwise be the case.